agentmodels/agentmodels.org/chapters/3a-mdp.md

 We already mentioned the mutual recursion between `act` and `expectedUtility`.
 What does this recursion look like if we unroll it?
 In this example we get a tree that expands until `timeLeft` reaches zero.
 The root is the starting state (`startState === 0`) and this branches into three successor states (`-1`, `0`, `1`).
 This leads to an exponential blow-up in the runtime of a single action (which depends on how long into the future the agent plans):

 ~~~~
-// transition, utility and makeAgent functions defined exactly as above
+///fold: transition, utility, makeAgent, act, and simulate as above
-///fold:
 var transition = function(state, action) {
   return state + action;
 };